wanderingmoose/Arduino-Oled-TCA9548A-Nixie-Test/README.md

-# arduino with Sideways 5 oleds using a TCA9548A multiplexer
+# Arduino with Sideways 5 oleds using a TCA9548A multiplexer
 This sketch is used for testing bitmaps numbers on 5 Oleds displays.
 This is the precursor to creating a Nixie style display.
 -- Added files under code for AHT10 temperature sensor and a simple clock using a DS1307 RTC.